 The thing that makes this an excellent backpack for your child is the backpanel.
 It features thick padding and breathable mesh on both the harness and the backpanel, guaranteeing that your little one is comfortable whenever the Kikki is on their back.
 There’s also a convenient sternum strap that will help keep those shoulder straps in place, and ensure that the pack doesn’t fall off.

 Another cool thing about this backpack is that it has multiple accessory loops.
 These let you attach anything you want to the backpack, as long as you use a carabiner.

 This isn’t a remarkably functional hiking backpack, but it is one your kids will want to wear without you having to beg them.
-It is adorable, well made and very durable, so it should last them for a couple years.
-But they will outgrow it pretty fast, since the backpack only works for kids that are 5 or younger.
-So, if you have a 2 year old, it’s a great backpack.
-But if you have a 4 year old, you should probably get them something bigger, since they won’t get a lot of use out of the Kikki.
+It is adorable, well made, and very durable, so it should last them for a couple of years.
+But they will outgrow it pretty fast since the backpack only work for kids that are 5 or younger.
+So, if you have a 2-year-old, it’s a great backpack.
+But if you have a 4-year-old, you should probably get them something bigger, since they won’t get a lot of use out of the Kikki.

 The HydraJet 15 is a hiking backpack for kids, which comes with Osprey’s hydration bladder.
 The pack is made from mesh and nylon, and it has a very durable exterior.
 Nylon has pretty good water resistance even without any extra coating, so this pack is a great option for different weather conditions.

 The hydration reservoir is external on the HydraJet, meaning that your kids will have plenty of space inside the bag for all the necessary hiking gear.
 This backpack features a roomy main compartment with an internal pocket, as well as an extra zippered pocket on the outside for any smaller items.